thecoldmoon/Soulbound-frontend/README.md

-<h1 align="center">New React App</h1>
+<h1 align="center">Soulbound Studio App</h1>

 <br />

-This is a blank README file that you can customize at your needs.\
-Describe your project, how it works and how to contribute to it.
+This Manifold Studio app allows you to deploy soulbound (non-transferrable) tokens and collections on an existing ERC-721 contract

 <br />